SammyKrosoft/Exchange-Server-2016-2019-SE-Transport-Database-Calculator/README.md

 This complements or helps you triple-check the Transport database (mail.que) size recommendation.

-For reference, the Transport Database - Transport Database Space Required is located on "Role Requirements" tab of the [Exchange Calculator](https://www.microsoft.com/en-us/download/details.aspx?id=102123) (v10-7 at the time of writing this article):
+For reference, the Transport Database - Transport Database Space Required is located on "Role Requirements" tab of the [Exchange Calculator](https://www.microsoft.com/en-us/download/details.aspx?id=102123) (v10-7 at the time of writing this article) *(right-click "Open link in new tab" to stay on this page while checking the other page)*:

 Sample (not the same inputs used as the above output):